-The ASPET Summer Undergraduate Research Fellowship (SURF) Program: The SURF Program at UF is designed to give students a research experience that focuses on Pharmacology & Therapeutics and includes both drug discovery and biological therapies.
+The ASPET Summer Undergraduate Research Fellowship (SURF) at University of Florida is designed to give students a research experience that focuses on Pharmacology & Therapeutics and includes both drug discovery and biological therapies.
 It is an immersive, 10-week program with mentored independent research, course work, and enrichment activities.

 The Office for Health Care Excellence, Community and Belonging, along with UF Health, sponsors the Health Care Summer Institute, which is an academic program that is designed to stimulate and cultivate interest in health professions.